-The 1960s in London, was known as the ‘swinging sixties’ And Branson admits he was living the life of a hippy, in a London commune – a large shared house, surrounded by the music and drugs of the age.
-However, although he may have been a hippie, Branson also had a keen business sense, and he set up a mail order record company, called Virgin to complement the student magazine.
-Virgin was suggested by one of Branson’s workers – who suggested the name because they were all new at business.
+The 1960s in London was known as the ‘swinging sixties’ – Branson admits he was living the life of a hippy, in a London commune – a large shared house, surrounded by the music and drugs of the age.
+However, although he may have been a hippie, Branson also had a keen business sense, and he set up a mail order record company called Virgin to complement the student magazine.
+The Virgin name was suggested by one of Branson’s workers – who suggested the idea because they were all new at business.
 Branson later said he got into business out of accident – not to make money, but out of frustration things weren’t better.

-In 1984, Branson branched out into his biggest business venture – forming Virgin Atlantic Airways, and started competing in a market dominated by big national carriers, such as British Airways.
+In 1984, Branson branched out into his biggest business venture – forming Virgin Atlantic Airways, and he started competing in a market dominated by big national carriers, such as British Airways.
 At times this rivalry was intense, with Virgin accusing British Airways of dirty tricks in poaching customers.
-British Airways eventually settled out of court.
+As the ‘dirty tricks’ was taken to court, British Airways eventually agreed to settle out of court.
 However, in 1992, Branson had to sell Virgin records to EMI for £500m to help keep a struggling Virgin Atlantic afloat.

 Richard Branson has sought to cultivate a different approach to running a business.
 He says the ethos of his businesses is to build from the bottom up – taking into account the feedback from all staff, and not just top down hierarchy.